 Collaborative research and outreach

+The Centre and the School co-host the biannual PNG Update which has been held at UPNG’s Waigani Campus (Port Moresby) since 2014.
 The PNG Update is the country’s premier forum for the analysis of contemporary economic and social issues and feedback from attendees suggests that participation, discussion and quality of conference has significantly improved over time.
 Due to COVID-19 restrictions, we were unable to hold the conference in 2020 and 2021.
-The PNG Update was held in October 2022 and August 2023, and was opened by PNG Prime Minister James Marape in both years.
+The PNG Update has been opened by PNG Prime Minister James Marape each year from 2022 to 2025.

-We also support a number of other workshops and seminars, and many Devpol faculty undertake PNG-related research under the rubric of the PNG Project.
 The Centre provides outreach for our collaborative work through a variety of channels, including blog posts and occasional discussion papers.
 ANU-UPNG public seminars are held monthly, in person at UPNG and ANU and online.

 The edited collection Papua New Guinea: Government, Economy and Society was published by ANU Press in March 2022.
-Edited by Devpol Director Stephen Howes and Executive Dean of the School of Business and Public Policy at UPNG Lekshmi N. Pillai, it features contributors from both the ANU and UPNG.
+Edited by the Centre's Director Stephen Howes and Executive Dean of the School of Business and Public Policy at UPNG Lekshmi N. Pillai, it features contributors from both the ANU and UPNG.
 The collection was launched at the 2022 PNG Update by PNG Prime Minister James Marape.

 Faculty exchanges